 The one-seating, fixed-menu dinner at Le Comptoir du Relais is very, very difficult to book.
-Lunch is much easier: No reservations are taken, and the menu is bigger, offering more typical bistro fare.
+Lunch is much easier: No reservations are taken.

-Waiting for a table at lunch yesterday, I saw three men already seated, each with a beautiful plate of Coquilles-St. Jacques in front of them.
+Waiting for a table yesterday, I saw three men already seated, each with a beautiful plate of coquilles St. Jacques in front of them.

 I scoured the menu for anything with scallops, but found nothing.
 I thought maybe the chef, Yves Camdeborde, who had since joined the three men for a glass of wine, had cooked them specially for his friends.
-But then I saw them on another table, and asked the waiter.
-“Les Coquilles-St. Jacques,” he said.
-“C’est le plat du jour.”
-Oh goody.
+I asked the waiter.

-On the bottom, a layer of boozy sweet prunes.
+On the bottom was a layer of boozy sweet prunes.
 Above that, prune ice cream.
 And above that, a thin layer of custard finished with caramelized sugar.

-One of these days I will plan ahead far enough that I can actually secure a table for dinner at Le Comptoir.
+Someday I may have dinner at Le Comptoir.
 But until then, lunch will do just fine.